 - "What type of budget do you have in mind for a project like this?”

 Getting to the root of these common objections off the bat will help your reps better execute their sales strategy, and avoid more difficult roadblocks further down the path.

-To take this one step further, have your reps list the most common objections they hear about your offering, and then develop a question or two that addresses the objection while creating a positive spin.
+To take this one step further, have your reps list the most common objections they hear from people about your offering, and then develop a question or two that addresses the objection while creating a positive spin.